-Tolls are needed for any vessels kept or used within the Broads Authority's navigation area or adjacent waters.
+Tolls are needed for any vessels (including canoes, kayaks and SUPs) that are kept or used within the Broads Authority's navigation area or adjacent waters.

 They must have:

 Charges are based on square metre area and go up as the area increases.
 The amount they increase by depends on the different type of craft.

 Every vessel kept in the Broads area for more than 28 days must also be registered with the Broads Authority.
 Registration is free.